ramsey/php-rfcs/resources/imported-rfcs/is_literal.txt

 $db->query('SELECT * FROM users WHERE id = ' . $_GET['id']); // INSECURE
 </code>

-If the library only accepted a literal SQL string (written by the programmer), and warned or rejected the second example (not written as a literal), the library can provide an "inherently safe API".
+If the library checked the SQL was written as a literal string (written by the programmer), and warned or rejected the second example (not written as a literal), the library can provide an "inherently safe API".

-Do not confuse this by saying the string is "safe" (more on this later).
+Do not confuse this by saying the string is "safe".
+For example, //'DELETE FROM table WHERE date >= ?'//, while it is not vulnerable to SQL injection, it's not "safe" if the parameter was accidentally set to "0000-00-00".

 This definition of an "inherently safe API" comes from Christoph Kern, who did a talk in 2016 about [[https://www.youtube.com/watch?v=ccfEu-Jj0as|Preventing Security Bugs through Software Design]] (also at [[https://www.usenix.org/conference/usenixsecurity15/symposium-program/presentation/kern|USENIX Security 2015]]), which covers how this concept has been successfully used at Google.
-The idea is that we "Don't Blame the Developer, Blame the API"; where we need to put the burden on libraries (written once, used by many) to ensure that it's impossible for the developer to make these common injection mistakes.
+In short, "Don't Blame the Developer, Blame the API"; where we need to put the burden on libraries (written once, used by many) to ensure it's impossible for the developer to make these common injection mistakes.

-By adding a way for libraries to check if the strings they receive came from the developer (from trusted PHP source code), it allows the library to check they are being //used// in a safe way (no user data being //injected//).
+By providing a quick/simple way for libraries to check if the strings they receive came from the developer (from trusted PHP source code), it allows the library to check they are being //used// in a safe way (no user data being //injected//).

 ===== Why =====